manticoresoftware/manticoresearch/manual/Searching/Sorting_and_ranking.md

 }
 ```

-`"sort"` specifies an array of attibutes and/or additional properties.
+`"sort"` specifies an array of attributes and/or additional properties.
 Each element of the array can be an attribute name or `"_score"` if you want to sort by match weights.
 In that case sort order defaults to ascending for attributes and descending for `_score`.

 You can also specify sort order explicitly.
 Example: